 25. Practice your first dance.
 Whether you’ve taken lessons or not, you should do a run through with your groom before hitting the dance floor.
 Nervous?
 Look at these tips to wow your guests.

-26. Confirm honeymoon plans.
+26. Organize and confirm honeymoon plans.
 Check up on flights, hotel reservations, excursion plans and anything else honeymoon-related.
 Start figuring out what clothing, accessories and other items you want to bring on the honeymoon, says Kathy Warden of TableArt.